SimVascular/simvascular.github.io/documentation/svfsiplus/running-simulation/readme.md

 </pre>

-where <i>node_id</i> is an integer ID for a node on the boundary surface and <i>value</i> is the spatial dependant profile vector data for that node.
+where <i>node_id</i> is an integer ID for a node on the boundary surface and <i>value</i> is the spatial dependent profile vector data for that node.

 The following <i>solver input file keyword</i> is used to set the spatial profile boundary condition file name